 The Noble Death of Sergeant Kimura and Gallant 25

 Defending Abemama was a small garrison, called in rough translation, the “Third Special Base Group, Abemama Detachment.”
 The unit was not large enough to merit an officer and was commanded by a Master Sergeant, Kimura Koutoku who was certainly thinking of how best to acquit himself as a soldier of the emperor and of Japan if the enemy landed.
 The marines made initial contact and killed three of Kimura-san’s subordinates on patrol on the south part of the island.
 Kimura dug in his men on the north end of a causeway separating two islands in the atoll.
-As contact developed and the battle gained shape, Kimura and his detachment kept up a vigorous fire on the marines maneuvering to cross the causeway.
-Shellfire appeared to have little effect upon suppressing either the firepower of the will of Kimura’s men.
+As contact developed between the two forces and the battle gained shape, Kimura and his detachment kept up a vigorous fire on the marines maneuvering to cross the causeway.
+Shellfire appeared to have little effect upon suppressing either the firepower or the will of Kimura’s men.
 Kimura’s detachment is described as “unphased” by the shelling and they kept up a steady rate of fire killing one marine, and wounding two others.
-Stopped for the night the marine captain resolved upon discretion and reverted to his role of waiting for the main force before trying to secure the rest of the atoll and losing more men.
+Stopped for the night the marine captain resolved upon discretion and reverted to his original role of waiting for the main force before trying to secure the rest of the atoll and losing more men.
 Buttoning down their positions on the far end of the causeway they dug in and waited.

 Sergeant Kimura and his men, relatively unscathed, realising they never had a chance and most probably hearing by radio of the defeat of their brothers on Tarawa and Makin to the North on November 24th knew help was not coming.
 From scattered eye-witness accounts from natives on the north island we know that sake was broken out and passed around.
 Although many may have drank direct from the bottle, there is every indication that soldiers poured cold sake in shallow plate-like saucers, many with the chrysanthemum emblem of the Emperor, and drank a last toast.
 Kimura-san and his detachment committed suicide the next morning, most likely by shooting themselves in the head, or holding grenades to their heads or mid-sections.
-Kimura-san was a sergeant and therefore not an officer and probably did not carry a sword.
+Kimura-san was a sergeant and therefore not an officer and may or may not have carried a sword.
 In most cases the final act was accomplished in bloody style with modern weapons lacking all of the romantic notions of ritualised “seppuku” the cutting open of the belly.

 The curious lack of activity in the Japanese positions was only noticed by the marine detachment across the causeway when a local islander reported the demise of the Japanese garrison.